 How to save money with a gas boiler

 If you have a gas boiler, there are a few steps you can take to make sure it’s running well, which will help you save money in the long term.
-It’ll mean you won’t have to shell out on additional running costs, and you’ll avoid expensive repairs.
+It’ll also mean you won’t have to shell out on additional running costs, and you’ll avoid expensive repairs.

 For all boilers: